-Indemnification
+Indemnification Agreements

 The Company provides indemnification for its directors and officers so that they will be free from undue concern about personal liability in connection with their service to the Company.
-Under the Company's Amended and Restated Bylaws, the Company is required to indemnify its directors and officers to the extent not prohibited under Delaware or other applicable law.
+Under the Bylaws, the Company is required to indemnify its directors and officers to the extent not prohibited under Delaware or other applicable law.
 The Company has also entered into indemnity agreements with its officers and directors.
-These agreements provide, among other things, that the Company will indemnify the officer or director, under the circumstances and to the extent provided for in the agreement, for expenses, damages, judgments, fines and settlements he or she may be required to pay in actions or proceedings which he or she is or may be made a party by reason of his or her position as a director, officer or other agent of the Company, and otherwise to the fullest extent permitted under applicable law and the Company's Amended and Restated Bylaws.
+These agreements provide, among other things, that the Company will indemnify the officer or director, under the circumstances and to the extent provided for in the agreement, for expenses, damages, judgments, fines and settlements he or she may be required to pay in actions or proceedings which he or she is or may be made a party by reason of his or her position as a director, officer or other agent of the Company, and otherwise to the fullest extent permitted under applicable law and the Bylaws.